In Stock

 • Remove up to one-third of the oldest canes at ground level.

-• Retain new 1-year-old canes (do not shorten them).
+• Retain new 1-year-old canes without shortening them.

 • Remove damaged, inward, or low growth.
-Remove suckers (runners) if not replanting them elsewhere.
+Remove suckers or runners if not replanting them elsewhere.

 Harvesting

 Pick from early summer once berries are fully coloured and slightly soft to the touch.
-Harvest entire clusters when most of the berries are ripe for best flavour and ease.
+For best flavour and ease, harvest entire clusters typically a week after they have turned black, when most of the berries are fully ripe.
 Black currants begin producing from their second year and are ideal for freezing, or for use in jams, juices, sauces, and baked goods.
 Store in the fridge for a few days or freeze immediately after picking to retain quality.

 Pests & Diseases